Sick leave is paid time off work when an employee, spouse, partner, dependent child or other dependent is unwell or injured.

 Proof of sickness

-An employer can request proof that an employee is sick or injured once he or she has been on sick leave for three or more consecutive days.
-The proof is usually a medical certificate (recent advice from the Ministry of Business, Innovation and Employment says employers should accept the official Ministry of Health text message about a positive COVID -19 test result as proof).
+An employer can request proof that an employee is sick or injured and unable to work once he or she has been on sick leave for three or more consecutive days.
+The proof is usually a medical certificate from a doctor (the Ministry of Business, Innovation and Employment advises that employers should also accept the official Ministry of Health text message about a positive COVID-19 test result as proof).

 In all cases where an employer requires proof, you must inform the employee as soon as possible.